-An opportunity to co-design for a future with recommendations on evolving architecture, transportation and society.
-ArtCenter's Graduate Transportation and Systems Design program along with the UCLA IDEAS graduate program looked at the iconic Sunset Strip in West Hollywood to envision what will the future of smarter transportation (e.g. Autonomous cars) and smarter systems change what the Sunset Strip represents today.
+An opportunity to redesign our urban futures with recommendations on evolving architecture, transportation, and society.
+ArtCenter and UCLA looked at the iconic Sunset Strip in West Hollywood to envision how the future of smarter transportation (e.g. autonomous cars) and smarter systems could change our context.

-Using speculative design as a guide, we wanted to identify the contextual characteristics about the site (Sunset Strip, West Hollywood) and then come up with design principles to explore futures of our society.
+Through our research, we identified the contextual characteristics of the Sunset Strip, West Hollywood, and came up with design principles to explore futures of our society.

-We referred to Next Nature's work "Society of Simulations" which described how even micro-experiences on apps and online media are essentially simulations that we are consuming daily.
-We are living in an age where we find these simulations and digital representations more meaningful than real experiences.
-Extrapolating this into the future, my team considered a counter-trend where there would be 'moments of respite, rebellion and protest' to these simulations.
+Next Nature's work "Society of Simulations" which described how micro-experiences on apps and online media are essentially simulations of reality that we consume daily at an increasing rate, and how we find these simulations' representations more meaningful than reality itself.

 Exacerbating this trend into the future, we considered an emerging counter-trend where there would be a need for 'moments of respite, rebellion, and protest' from simulations and technologies.
 Our minds, no matter how well-designed the simulations are, will always yearn for reality and search within our environments for those real moments and experiences.

 For such moments of yearning for 'the real', we envision how architecture and mobility can together achieve that.

 Urban space as